sterlp/svg2png/readme.md

 ## Goal
 Manage your Icons in SVG and generate the needed PNG into your projects as needed.
 No "Web Service" needed, just an executable JAR file.

+## Supported plattforms
+Only platforms with a full Java JRE are supported like:

+- Windows
+- Linux
+- Mac OS

+## Not supported plattfroms

+### Android

+Batik SVG Toolkit isn't supported by android because of the missing [Java2D API](https://stackoverflow.com/questions/7418937/how-to-integrate-batik-with-android-to-open-display-svg-files)

 ## Download & Requirements

 * [Download latest release version of svg2png](https://github.com/puel/svg2png/releases)